archa347/ap-activator/README.md

 We need a set of data of which clients to import from Compliance Cloud.
 Two datasets are provided in this project by default, they are `clients200.json` and `clients1000.json`.
 You also need to determine the custodian slug you wish

+To prepare the actual imports list, you need to run the command `npm run format-clients`.

+This command has 3 required arguments
+- `--client-list` - The path to the file which has the Compliance Cloud client ids to import
+- `--integration-type` - The custodian slug for the Compliance Cloud custodian you wish to import the clients from
+- `--output` - The path for a file to write the formatted client list to

-To prepare the actual imports list, you need to run the command `npm run format-clients -- --client-list ./clients1000.json --integration-type schwab --output ./imports.json`
+For example, to format the clients in the `clients1000.json` list, for the `schwab` custodian, writing output to the `imports.json` file, the command is `npm run format-clients -- --client-list ./clients1000.json --integration-type schwab --output ./imports.json`

 ### Expand advisor permissions in Compliance Cloud Database